screentek/Optimizely/README.md

 ![ScreenShot](https://raw.githubusercontent.com/screentek/Optimizely/master/docs/imageshop-tinymce-plugin.png)

 ## Changelog
+- **v1.0.40**: Bugfixes: Images now display alt-text correctly and added some useful comments on view files for models.
 - **v1.0.39**: Updated plugin to support TinyMCE v5 and newer.
 Bugfix: Missing images are now included when building your project.
 - **v1.0.38**: ImageshopImage model has now been updated to contain InterfaceList for the selected image.
 - **v1.0.37**: ImageshopImage model has now been updated to contain profiles for the selected image.